mina-deploy/mina-docs/source/subtasks.md

     end

 In this example above, if you type `mina down`, it simply invokes the other subtasks which queues up their commands.
-The commands will be ran after everything.
+The commands will be run after everything.